 Bass, Simon Dyer was an Emerging Artist at Boston Lyric Opera for their 2016/17 season, whilst also completing his studies at The Boston Conservatory.
 He was seen at BLO as the Keeper of the Madhouse, The Rake’s Progress and Antonio, Le Nozze di Figaro.
 He also covered Nick Shadow and Figaro in the respective shows.
-He was a member of the Young Artist Program at the Glimmerglass Festival 2016 and will spend the summer of 2017 as a member of the Apprentice Singer Program, The Santa Fe Opera.
+He was a member of the Young Artist Program at the Glimmerglass Festival, 2016 and spent the summer of 2017 as a member of the Apprentice Singer Program, The Santa Fe Opera.
 Other Recent appearances include Melisso in Alcina at the Boston Conservatory, Giorgio in The Thieving Magpie, under Maestro Colaneri and covering Rev. John Hale in The Crucible at Glimmerglass.
 Also in 2016 he was seen as the tittle role in Le Nozze di Figaro at The Boston Conservatory and a Verdi Requiem in his native London.
 Other roles at The Boston Conservatory include Nick Shadow, Rake’s Progress, Mustafa, L’italiana in Algeri, Collatinus, The Rape of Lucretia, and The Immigration Officer in Jonathan Dove’s Flight.
 Since moving across the Atlantic, Mr. Dyer has also been seen as Superintendent Budd in Albert Herring with Boston Opera Collaborative, and as Luka, The Bear and Mr. Grinder, The Zoo, with Odyssey Opera.
 Recent contemporary music highlights include being a featured soloist in Coro by Berio at the Lucerne Festival under the baton of Sir Simon Rattle, and curating an immersive performance art event of John Cage’s Song Books at the Museum of Fine Arts in Jan 2016 where he also gave a recital in Jan 2017.
 Dyer also appears on a CD with Boston Modern Orchestra Project of Virgil Thomson’s Capital Capitals.

-Upcoming appearances: In addition to appearing at The Santa Fe Opera, Dyer will be a member of the Florida Grand Opera Studio for the 2017/18 season.
+Upcoming appearances: Dyer will be a member of the Florida Grand Opera Studio for the 2017/18 season.
 He will sing Raimondo in Lucia di Lammermoor, and 1st Nazarene in Salome.